EthanHolleman/site_dev/content/posts/vietnam_data.md

 technical documentation.

 - `RG330.PHMIS.P6972`: The actual binary data file.
 Refered to as `RG330`
+- `222.1SPA.pdf`: Historical background on the PHMIS
+- `222.1DP.pdf`: Technical documentation on format of `RG330`

 At first I was a bit lost as to where to start after thumbing through the technical